-EBV-associated cancers are uncommon, particularly outside of Africa and some parts of Southeast Asia.
+EBV-associated cancers are uncommon.
 Most people who have had an EBV infection will not go on to develop one of these cancers.
 Experts are still trying to identify these specific mutations and why EBV infection seems to cause them.
-But overall, it’s estimated that EBV infection contributes to only of cancers worldwide.
+But overall, it’s estimated that EBV infection contributes to only about

 EBV may also play a role in the development of other health conditions, including autoimmune disorders and schizophrenia.